Last Updated on May 7, 2022 by Shaun Snapp

 The Problem with Not Making Sense

 There was just one little problem, and it took me a few years to figure it out.
 But HANA simply did not make any sense.
-I began investigating HANA from multiple dimensions several years ago, first because the hype around HANA smelled strange.
-I reminded me too much of the Netweaver marketing program that preceded it.
+I began investigating HANA from multiple dimensions several years ago because the hype around HANA smelled strange.
+It reminded me too much of the Netweaver marketing program that preceded it.
 I compared HANA to Netweaver in the article Has SAP’s Relentless HANA Push Paid Off?

 “Information about the database reseller contract between SAP and Oracle (May 30 2017)

 The following text has been agreed upon by SAP and Oracle: